A martingale analysis of first passage times of time-dependent Wiener diffusion models: Notation and terminology

-where parameters $A$ and $\sigma$ are constants referred to as the drift and diffusion rate, respectively; $x_0$ is the initial condition (the starting point of the decision process), and $ \sigma dW(t)$ are independent Wiener increments with variance $\sigma^2 d t$.
-The pure DDM~\eqref{eq:pure-ddm} models a decision process in which an agent is integrating noisy evidence until sufficient evidence is gathered in favor of one of the two alternatives.
+where parameters $\mu$ and $\sigma$ are constants referred to as the drift and diffusion rates, respectively; $x_0$ is the initial condition (the initial evidence or starting point) of the decision process; and $ \sigma dW(t)$ are independent Wiener increments with variance $\sigma^2 d t$.
+This simple stochastic model has successfully modeled the evolution of evidence between two decisions during a two-alternative forced choice task \citep{Ratcliff1998,Bogacz2006, ratcliff2016diffusion}, so that \eqref{eq:pure-ddm} can be interpreted as modeling a decision process in which an agent is integrating noisy evidence until sufficient evidence is gathered in favor of one of the two alternatives. }

-A decision is made when the evidence $x(t)$ crosses one of the two symmetric decision thresholds $\pm z$ for the first time (also referred to as its \emph{first passage time}).
-In other words, the decision time is the first passage time of the drift diffusion process~\eqref{eq:pure-ddm} with respect to the set of points within boundaries $\pm z$.

-We will use the terms \emph{correct} and \emph{incorrect} to refer to responses that cross the threshold of equivalent or opposite sign of the drift rate for the decision process.
-For instance, if $A>0$, a correct decision is one for which threshold $+z$ is crossed first; conversely, an incorrect response refers to the case in which threshold $-z$ was crossed first.
-Accordingly, we refer to the probability of crossing the negative threshold in this case as the \emph{error rate} and the time at which the decision variable crosses one of the thresholds as the \emph{decision time}.

-The ``pure" DDM contrasts with Ratcliff's (1978) ``extended" DDM, in which the drift rates and the initial conditions across trials in an experimental session are assumed to be random variables drawn from stationary distributions.
-This paper will focus entirely on analyses of the former model, (as well as its applications to Ornstein-Uhlenbeck processes).
-Note also that the parameterization we use for the pure DDM is different from those in some other cases, e.g., \cite{Smith2000,Ratcliff2004,Navarro2009}, although the underlying model is equivalent.